AxonIQ/reference-guide/part-iii-infrastructure-components/command-dispatching.md

 Handler Interceptors are also typically used to manage transactions around the handling of a command.
 To do so, register a `TransactionManagingInterceptor`, which in turn is configured with a `TransactionManager` to start and commit \(or roll back\) the actual transaction.

-Let's create a Message Handler Interceptor which will allow handling of commands that contain `axonUser` as a value for the `userId` field contained in the `MetaData`.
-If the `userId` is not present in the meta-data an exception will be thrown which will prevent the command from being handled.
-If the `userId`'s value does not match `axonUser`, we will not proceed through the chain.
+Let's create a Message Handler Interceptor which will only allow the handling of commands that contain `axonUser` as a value for the `userId` field in the `MetaData`.
+If the `userId` is not present in the meta-data, an exception will be thrown which will prevent the command from being handled.
+And if the `userId`'s value does not match `axonUser`, we will also not proceed up the chain.

 ```java
 public class MyCommandHandlerInterceptor implements MessageHandlerInterceptor<CommandMessage<?>> {